ryanpeach/claude-pod/README.md

 claude --dangerously-skip-permissions
 ```

-Or run the container and claude code inside of it in one command:
+Alternatively, you may skip the shell and go straight into Claude.
+Anything you pass to `claude-pod` is run inside the container instead of bash.
+So this drops you directly into Claude in one command, and exits the container when Claude exits:

 ```sh
 ~/tools/claude-pod/claude-pod claude --dangerously-skip-permissions